Stanley Lord: Mystery ship

-At 12:15am Captain Lord, still in uniform, went to the chart room on the ship's bridge deck to lie down after being on duty for 17 hours (not his cabin or bunk as dramatisations of the disaster always portray).
+At 12:15 am Captain Lord, still in uniform, went to the chart room on the ship's bridge deck to lie down after being on duty for 17 hours (not his cabin or bunk as some dramatisations of the disaster have portrayed).
 He would be awakened twice during the night.
 The first time was to be told about the rockets.
 Over the course of the night, officers and crew on the Californian witnessed eight white rockets fired into the sky above an unknown ship in the distance.
 The Titanic had begun firing its first rockets about an hour after the iceberg collision when the lights of an unknown ship were seen.
-They were launched every six to seven minutes not once a minute which was maritime practice for a ship in distress.
+They were launched every six to seven minutes as opposed to once a minute, the maritime practice for a ship in distress at the time.
 When Lord was told about the rockets he replied that they may be "company rockets"; distinct coloured signals which help ships of the same line identify each other.
 However, he never ordered wireless officer Evans to turn on his set or contact the ship to ask why they were firing signal rockets.

-The Titanics Fourth Officer Joseph Boxhall and Quartermaster Rowe said they tried to contact the mystery ship with Morse lamp but got no reply or saw any coherent signals.
+The Titanics Fourth Officer Joseph Boxhall and Quartermaster Rowe said they tried to contact the mystery ship with Morse lamp but got no reply nor saw any coherent signals.
 Meanwhile the Californian 's officers decided they were looking at the flickering lights on the masthead of a ship that had also stopped because of the ice.
 Lord supporters attribute the visual distortions caused by cold-water mirages as a reason as to why the nearby ship was not identified as the Titanic.
 After the Titanic had gone down at 2:20 a.m., Lord was informed by his officers that they thought the disappearance of lights from the mystery ship indicated it had steamed away.

 At 5:30 a.m., on the morning of 15 April 1912, Evans heard the first reports from the SS Frankfurt that the Titanic had sunk.
 After being notified, Captain Lord immediately ordered the Californian to make steam and head to the last known location of the liner.
 By 8:45 a.m., his ship had pulled up alongside the Carpathia.
 It then remained in the area to search for additional bodies after the Carpathia returned to New York with the survivors.